 Leave all other options at their default setting.

-Click Save to be returned to the “Single Sign-on Server” page.
+Click Save to return to the "Single Sign-on Server" page.

 On the Cisco FMC page click on the Devices button at the top of the page, from the drop-down click on Remote Access.

 Click the pencil icon for the remote access configuration you'd like to update.